Vigneshwarie/thedocchopper/README.md

 # thedocchopper

 ## Description
-thedocchopper chunks the given document and stores them in the MongoDB Atlas database.
+thedocchopper chunks documents using Unstructured.io and stores them in the MongoDB vector database.

 ## Features
 **Document Chunking:** Utilizes unstructured.io to efficiently chunk documents into manageable pieces for better storage and retrieval.